M2I-CYSAR/raspberryPi/README.md

 # raspberryPi
 ## Description
-This repository has been deprecated and repaced by WebGUI.
+This repository has been deprecated and replaced by WebGUI.